Joyce Bawah Mogtari: Early life and education

+Joyce also holds a certificate from the Chartered Institute of Logistics (CILT) Ghana.

 Career

-Mogtari was formally called to the bar in 2000 and started her career with the legal firm Sey & Co.
+Joyce Mogtari was formally called to the bar in 2000 and started her career with the legal firm Sey & Co.
 Later, she became a consultant for KPMG and the Venture Capital Trust Fund.
-She also served as the Head of the Legal Department and Solicitor Secretary of the Ghana Shippers’ Authority and as the head of the Ghana Shippers’ Authority from 2007 to 2013.
+She also served as the Head of the Legal Department and Solicitor Secretary of the Ghana Shippers' Authority and as the head of the Ghana Shippers' Authority from 2007 to 2013.
+She served as a board member for both PSC Tema Shipyard Company Limited and the National Lotteries Authority (NLA).
+She also served as the Director of the Legal Service of the Ghana Shippers Authority.
+Joyce Mogtari also handles a Senior Managing Partner position at Praetorium Solicitors, a boutique law firm in Ghana.

 Politics

-Mogtari is a member of the National Democratic Congress.
+Joyce Mogtari is a member of the National Democratic Congress (NDC).
 She has served on campaign teams and committees within the party over the years, including serving as a member of the 30-member legal team of the party.
-She was the spokesperson for President John Dramani Mahama's presidential campaign in the 2016 General Elections.
+She was the spokesperson for President John Mahama's presidential campaign in the 2016 General Elections.
 After the elections, Mahama appointed her as his special aide and official spokesperson.

 Deputy Minister of Transport

-In March 2013, Mogtari was appointed by John Dramani Mahama to serve as the Deputy Minister for Transport.
+In March 2013, Joyce Mogtari was appointed by John Mahama to serve as the Deputy Minister for Transport.
 She served in that capacity until January 2017.
-She served as the spokesperson for the John Dramani Mahama 2016 Election campaign.
+She served as the spokesperson for Mahama's 2016 Election campaign.